AdFabConnect/magentofuse/README.md

 ## Dev process

 ### Create the module skeleton
-Add a composer.json to define the project as a Magentomodule ("type" : "magento-module") + describe the installation mapping :
+Add a composer.json to define the project as a Magento module ("type" : "magento-module") + describe the installation mapping :

 ```